 - Which Instagram filters to use an which ones to avoid

 - The right Instagram photo sizes to use

 - What kind of photos or illustrations should be used

 In terms of posts and photos shared, these must follow the specific message style.
 For example, Food Panda, which offers food delivery, is always posting photos of the products and events they sell, not photos of completely unrelated things.
 Everything should make sense and not surprise followers in a bad way.

 When a company has one person doing it all, it can be easier to stay on brand.
-But as soon as they have some team members, they need to have style guides for all the sections of the business.
-Having a Branding Style Guide, a Web Style Guide, and a Social Media Style Guide will save you and them so much time and worry down the line!
+But as soon as the team starts to grow, you should create style guides for all the sections of the business.
+Having a Branding Style Guide, a Web Style Guide, and a Social Media Style Guide will save you and your growing team so much time and worry down the line!

 The resources available are truly marvelous, so there’s no excuse to be using dark blue on a site when the social media is all pink.
-Unless you are a rebel, of course.
+Unless you’re a rebel, of course.